nikwithak/tailwag/README.md

    the real test.
 Please file issues for any challenges or bugs you encounter.
    If you have a use case that isn't supported, please file it as an issue.

-2. Stars & Likes - If you are getting value of Tailwag, consider starring or watching the project, and/or following me (@nikwithak) on GitHub.
+2. Stars & Likes - Consider starring or watching the project, and/or following
+   me (@nikwithak) on GitHub.
 These are zero-cost ways to extend the audience of my work.

 3. Donate or Sponsor - This project has been written entirely in my free time, and your donations allow me to continue devoting time and energy to